fabiommendes/easymunk/docs/src/overview.rst

 for how big mass should be in comparison to gravity for example.

 There are exceptions to this of course, when you actually want realism over the looks.
-In the end it is up to you as a user of Pymunk to decide.
+In the end it is up to you as a user of Easymunk to decide.

 Game loop / moving time forward
 ===============================

-The most important part in your game loop is to keep the dt argument to the :py:meth:`pymunk.Space.step` function constant.
+The most important part in your game loop is to keep the dt argument to the :py:meth:`easymunk.Space.step` function constant.
 A constant time step makes the simulation much more stable and reliable.

 There are several ways to do this, some more complicated than others.
 Which one